Market Snapshot Part 2: Current Price

 METRICS TO PAIR WITH THE CURRENT PRICE

-1. Percentage Price Change: This metric indicates how much the price has changed from the previous closing value.
 As traders, our goal is to achieve returns from our trading systems.
 Understanding the magnitude of price changes is essential in assessing the potential for profit or loss.

-2. Volatility (Range Spike): To gauge the volatility of the current price, The range spike metric measures the current range of a stock based on its average true range.
+To gauge the volatility of the current price, The range spike measures the current range of a stock based on its Average True Range.
 This information reveals how much the current range deviates from its typical fluctuations.
 High volatility may present opportunities for traders seeking larger price swings, while low volatility may indicate a more stable market.
 Another metric that can be used in place of Range Spike is the Sigma Spike, which serves a similar purpose in measuring volatility.

-3. Momentum and Direction (Current Price Cumulative to Daily Range): Assessing the momentum and direction of the current price involves considering its relationship to the daily range, which encompasses the highest and lowest price levels of the day.
-By examining how close the current price is to these extremes, we can gain insights into its momentum and potential direction.
+Assessing the momentum and direction of the current price involves considering its relationship to the daily range, which encompasses the day’s highest and lowest price levels.
+We can gain insights into its momentum and potential direction by examining how close the current price is to these extremes.
 This information helps us identify whether the price is approaching or moving away from key levels, aiding our decision-making process.

-QUOTATION BOARD
+THE VALUE OF A QUOTATION BOARD

-The concept of closely observing the current price throughout the day, as depicted in Jesse Livermore’s book “Reminiscences of a Stock Operator,” holds valuable insights for traders.
 In the past, traders would gather at broker houses and rely on the constantly updating price board as a significant part of their trading system.
 The act of patiently waiting for price updates and observing the market dynamics ingrained a sense of market intuition when reading price data.

 Merrill Lynch account executive chalks up current stock prices on quotation board in firm’s new mobile office -1954 Source.

 Another notable aspect of Jesse Livermore’s time is that the number of available stocks for trading was relatively limited.
-This allowed traders to concentrate on price data and curate a watchlist of manageable size.
-Even in the modern world, we can apply this technique by selecting a focused list of around 100 stocks and conducting a thorough analysis.
-By narrowing our scope, we can gain insight into the selected stocks and uncover patterns or trends that inform our trading decisions.
+This allowed traders of that era to concentrate on price data and curate a watchlist of manageable size.

-MORDEN QUOTATION BOARD
+CREATING A MORDEN QUOTATION BOARD

 While technology and access to vast amounts of information have undoubtedly transformed the trading landscape, it’s essential to recognize the power of observing the current price and cultivating a focused watchlist.
-Combining the advantages of modern tools with the wisdom of old techniques can help traders develop a well-rounded approach to interpreting price data and making informed trading decisions.
+Combining the advantages of modern tools with the wisdom of old techniques can help us develop a well-rounded approach to interpreting price data and making informed trading decisions.

-Our example image showcases a quotation board displaying stocks listed on the S&P 100.
+Our example image showcases a quotation board displaying stocks on the S&P 100.
 The board includes columns for price change, momentum, and volatility, providing context to the current price.

 S&P 100 Quotation, Board Google Sheets